 - all kinds of dialogues delivered in a standard flow.

-The recordings, and extracts from Radio France Internationale (RFI) station in particular, are representative of oral communication such as you may hear in France or in a francophone country.
+The recordings, and extracts from Radio France Internationale (RFI) station, in particular, are representative of oral communication that you may hear in France or in a francophone country.

 Language structure proficiency: grammar and vocabulary (18 questions, 15 minutes)